rsomervail/dusk2dawn/README.md

 		www.iannettilab.net

 	History:
+    25/10/2023 ver 3.4.0 Added button to GUI to automatically generate a script from current settings.
+Also misc bugfixes.
 	27/09/2023 ver 3.3.1 GUI bugfixes & misc improvements.
     07/09/2023 ver 3.3.0 Crucial bugfix to allow to computing of frequency spectrum for datasets containing no events
 	18/08/2023 ver 3.2.0 Crucial bugfix to allow datasets containing no events